brenno-duarte/php-secure-password/README.md

 ## Changing the encryption algorithm

+**NOTE: If you are using the settings passed in the constructor then you can ignore the code below.**

 You can change the type of algorithm used to generate the hash.
 It is possible to use `PASSWORD_BCRYPT`,` PASSWORD_ARGON2I`, `PASSWORD_ARGON2ID` and even `PASSWORD_DEFAULT`.

 `useDefault()` will use standard encryption